jrleeman/LeemanNatComm2016/README.md

 - Push to the remote repo *>> git push origin cjm_edits*
 - Done!
 (Don't forget to switch back to your master branch if you want!)

-## Remaining Experiments for This Article:
-- Acrylic center (fine tooth, thick) at 4 MPa Normal Stress with unload/reload cycles

 ## List of Supplemental Material
 - Raw Data
 - Table of experiments